 4. The Club at Koi

-Formerly called Ce La Vi, this 39th-floor nightclub is about as glamorous as it gets in Bangkok.
+Formerly called Ce La Vi, this 39th-floor nightclub is about as glamorous as it gets in the Bangkok Nightlife scene.
 The venue has a posh downstairs restaurant and breezy outside terrace for chilling, while the glitzy main club room fills up with an upscale clientele from Tuesday to Saturday.
 Wednesdays (ladies’ night), Fridays and Saturdays are the most popular.
 Music wise, expect hip-hop, chart hits, and house.

 The stunning interior of Club at Koi